nikhilkalburgi/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

   [1]: /static/images/your-selected-image.png
   ```

-  Note that the image path `/static/images/your-selected-image.png` refers to the relative path where the image has supposedly been placed in this repository.
+  Note that the image path `/static/images/your-selected-image.png` refers to the absolute path where the image has supposedly been placed in this repository.
-* **Important notice**: You can add any image you want, even if you didn't create it yourself.
+* **Important notice**: you can add any image you want, even if you didn't create it yourself.
 We will be in charge of creating a new image that represents exactly the same concept but in corporate format (styles and colors) and avoiding any copyright infringement.

 ### Using Visual Studio Code